List of Bleach characters: Ryō Utagawa

 Ryō Utagawa (宇田川 稜, Utagawa Ryō) served under Jin Kariya and had ambitions to overthrow him.
 Ryō Utagawa's doll is Fried, which takes the form of a golden snake with black stripes and green eyes when unsealed.
 Its powers allow Ryō to turn whatever Fried touches or sees into a snake.
 Ryō can also intercept attacks through a barrier called Snake Net.
 Once the technique is activated, if something is seen as a threat to Ryō through Fried, it will be attacked no matter where the threat runs to by snakes emerging from the ground.
 When it came to the fight against the Bounts at their mansion, Ryō was killed by Maki Ichinose and his body turns to dust.

-Ryō is voiced by Shūsuke Sakino in the Japanese version of the anime and by Tony Oliver in the English dub.
+Ryō is voiced by Shūsuke Sakino in the original Japanese version of the anime and by Tony Oliver in the English dub.

-Fried is voiced by Miho Saiki in the Japanese version of the anime and by Wendee Lee in the English dub.
+Fried is voiced by Miho Saiki in the original Japanese version of the anime and by Wendee Lee in the English dub.

 Yoshi

 Yoshi (ヨシ) is a member of the Bounts.
 She fought Rukia, Orihime, and Kuroda in an alley until Mabashi ordered her to leave.
 Later, she invades Soul Society with the other Bounts and nearly kills Rukia in a fight, but is forced to retreat when Byakuya intervenes.
 She then duels Ishida and dies at his hand when he realises she can't block and attack at the same time and forces her to attack him before piercing her heart with an arrow.
 Yoshi's doll is Nieder, who takes on the form of a jian and fan combination.
 In its base form, the fan can fire needle-like projectiles at its target.
 It can also be used for defense against regular attacks.
 The jian part of the Doll is used for regular offense.
 When the fan's size increases, it can protect Yoshi against all attacks, but Yoshi loses all form of offense.
 When the jian increases in size, its offensive power increases further, as the jian gains a trail of energy swords.

-Yoshi is voiced by Yōko Sōmi in the Japanese version of the anime and by Stephanie Sheh in the English dub.
+Yoshi is voiced by Yōko Sōmi in the original Japanese version of the anime and by Stephanie Sheh in the English dub.

-The jian and fan parts of Nieder are voiced by Taro Yamaguchi and Mariko Kōda in the Japanese version of the anime and by Joe J. Thomas and Wendee Lee in the English dub.
+The jian and fan parts of Nieder are voiced by Taro Yamaguchi and Mariko Kōda in the original Japanese version of the anime and by Joe J. Thomas and Wendee Lee in the English dub.